-Other tests are not often needed for retinoblastomas, but they may be helpful in some situations.
+Other tests are not often needed for retinoblastomas, but they might be helpful in some situations.

 For most cancers, a biopsy (removing a tissue sample from the tumor and looking at it under a microscope) is needed to make a diagnosis.
-Trying to biopsy a tumor at the back of the eye can often damage the eye and may spread tumor cells, so this is almost never done to diagnose retinoblastoma.
-Instead, doctors make the diagnosis based on eye exams and on imaging tests such as those listed above.
-This is why it is very important that the diagnosis of retinoblastoma is made by experts.
+But trying to biopsy a tumor at the back of the eye can often damage the eye and may spread tumor cells, so this is almost never done to diagnose retinoblastoma.
+Instead, doctors make the diagnosis based on eye exams and on imaging tests, like those listed above.
+This is why it's very important that the diagnosis of retinoblastoma is made by experts.

 Retinoblastomas can sometimes grow along the optic nerve, which connects the eye to the brain.
-If the cancer has spread to the surface of the brain, this test can often find cancer cells in samples of cerebrospinal fluid (the fluid that surrounds the brain and spinal cord).
-Most children with retinoblastoma don’t need to have a lumbar puncture.
-It is used mainly when there is a reason to think retinoblastoma might have spread into the brain.
+If the cancer has spread to the surface of the brain, this test can often find cancer cells in samples of cerebrospinal fluid (CSF), which is the fluid that surrounds the brain and spinal cord.
+Most children with retinoblastoma don’t need a lumbar puncture.
+It's used mainly when there is a reason to think retinoblastoma might have spread into the brain.

-For this test, the child is typically given anesthesia so they will be asleep and not move during the procedure.
+Typically for this test, the child is given anesthesia so they will be asleep and not move during the procedure.
 This can help ensure the spinal tap is done cleanly.
 The doctor first numbs an area in the lower part of the back over the spine.
-A small, hollow needle is then placed between the bones of the spine to withdraw a small amount of the fluid.
-The fluid is then looked at under a microscope to check for cancer cells.
+A small, hollow needle is then placed between the bones of the spine to withdraw a small amount of the fluid, which is then sent to the lab for testing.

-These 2 tests may be done to see if the cancer has spread to the bone marrow, the soft, inner part of certain bones.
-These tests are usually not needed unless the retinoblastoma has grown outside the eye and doctors suspect that the cancer may have also spread through the bloodstream to the bone marrow.
+These 2 tests might be done to see if the cancer has spread to the bone marrow, the soft, inner part of certain bones.
+These tests are usually not needed unless the retinoblastoma has grown outside the eye and doctors suspect it might have also spread to the bone marrow.

-In bone marrow aspiration, the skin over the hip and the surface of the bone may be numbed with a local anesthetic.
-This test can be painful, so the child will probably be given other medicines to reduce pain or even be asleep during the procedure.
-A thin, hollow needle is then inserted into the bone, and a syringe is used to suck out (aspirate) a small amount of liquid bone marrow.
+For a bone marrow aspiration, a thin, hollow needle is then inserted into the bone, and a syringe is used to suck out (aspirate) a small amount of liquid bone marrow.

 A bone marrow biopsy is usually done just after the aspiration.
 A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
 Once the biopsy is done, pressure is applied to the site to help stop any bleeding.

-The samples are then looked at under a microscope to see if they contain cancer cells.
+The samples are then sent to a lab to be tested for cancer cells.